juxor/afaq/markdown/secJ2.md

 apart from and against the State."_ [Bakunin, **The Political Philosophy of Bakunin**, p.
 376]

 To conclude, anarchists are only "apolitical" about bourgeois elections and the dubious liberty and benefits associated with picking who will rule us and maintain capitalism for the next four or five years as well as the usefulness of socialists participating in them.
 We feel that our predictions have been confirmed time and time again.
-Anarchists reject electioneering not because they are "apolitical" but because they do not desire to see politics remain a thing purely for politicians and bureucrats.
+Anarchists reject electioneering not because they are "apolitical" but because they do not desire to see politics remain a thing purely for politicians and bureaucrats.
 Political issues are far too important to leave to such people.
 Anarchists desire to see political discussion and change develop from the bottom up, this is hardly "apolitical" -- in fact with our desire to see ordinary people directly discuss the issues